USS Sequoia (presidential yacht): Kennedy Administration

 President Kennedy's use of Sequoia is not as well documented as that of other presidents.
-Government photographers did not accompany him on the yacht, and curiously, immediately after his assassination, an order was given to destroy all personal logs associated with Sequoia's use during the Kennedy Administration.
-At the time, Paul “Red” Fay, one of Kennedy's closest friends and confidants, served as Acting Secretary of the Navy.
+Government photographers did not accompany him on the yacht, and immediately after his assassination, an order was given to destroy all personal logs associated with Sequoia's use during the Kennedy Administration.

 During October 1962, President Kennedy held strategy meetings on Sequoia to discuss the Cuban Missile Crisis.
 On May 29, 1963, the Kennedys hosted a cruise to celebrate the President's 46th and final birthday.
 At 8 pm, the couple boarded Sequoia to the music of two orchestras.
 With 25 friends and family, the President and his guests danced after a meal of roast filet and Dom Perignon.
 In the words of Clement Norton, a close Kennedy family friend who was aboard that night, “You never can imagine anything happier or more normal or nice.”
 The iconic photographs documenting the President's last birthday were not taken by an official White House photographer, but by the navy officer in charge of Sequoia using his own Kodak Instamatic camera.
-Mary Pinchot Meyer's presence at the intimate celebration and her murder the following year have been topics of much speculation.

 At the time President Kennedy was assassinated in Dallas on November 22, 1963 he and the First Lady were scheduled to host friends for a Sunday cruise aboard Sequoia, two days later, on November 24, 1963.
 In April 1964, the widowed Mrs. Kennedy spent an evening aboard Sequoia with a group of President Kennedy's closest friends.
 Frank Gannon, the piano player aboard that day, recounts a poignantly sad story of Mrs. Kennedy requesting him to play “Me and My Shadow” a song about being alone.
 On May 27, 1964, two days before what would have been Kennedy's 47th birthday, his closest family and some friends once again gathered aboard Sequoia for a dinner cruise documented by Kennedy speechwriter and presidential historian, Arthur Schlesinger Jr.